1:00 PM ET, December 21, 2014

-Since totaling only five field goals in back-to-back road losses against Arizona and New England, the Lions have outscored their last three opponents 84-48 -- beginning with a 34-17 win over the Bears on Thanksgiving.
+Since totaling only five field goals in consecutive losses on the road against Arizona and New England, the Lions have outscored their last three opponents 84-48 -- beginning with a 34-17 win over the Bears (5-9) on Thanksgiving.

 Detroit overcame a 14-3 first-quarter deficit in that contest and a 14-0 hole in last Sunday's 16-14 win over Minnesota.

 "It doesn't matter however you get them," safety James Ihedigbo said.
 "Our mindset is we're going to fight.
 I think that's sharpening our character as a team and showing our resilience and the ability to fight through adversity."

 Detroit allowed the Vikings to gain 193 yards and score two touchdowns on their first four drives, then held them to 167 the rest of the game.
 The NFL's second-ranked defense gave up 502 yards combined in the previous two games versus Chicago and Tampa Bay.